-DynaFront Holdings Berhad and its subsidiaries (hereinafter collectively referred to as the “Group”) conduct its business in a legal and ethical manner.
-The Group requires all full time, probationary, contract and temporary staff (herein referred to “employees”) and Directors to be committed to acting professionally and with integrity in their business dealings.
+DynaFront Holdings Berhad and its subsidiaries (hereinafter collectively referred to as the “Group”) conduct their business legally and ethically.
+The Group requires all full-time, probationary, contract and temporary staff (herein referred to as “employees”) and Directors to be committed to acting professionally and with integrity in their business dealings.

-In addition, Guidance 3.2 of the MCCG stipulates that the board of a listed company should encourage employees to report genuine concerns in relation to breach of a legal obligation (including negligence, criminal activity, breach of contract and breach of law), miscarriage of justice, danger to health and safety or to the environment and the cover-up of any of these in the workplace.
+In addition, Guidance 3.2 of the MCCG stipulates that the board of a listed company should encourage employees to report genuine concerns concerning breach of a legal obligation (including negligence, criminal activity, breach of contract and breach of law), miscarriage of justice, danger to health and safety or to the environment and the cover-up of any of these in the workplace.

 The Board of Directors of the Group shall ensure that its Whistleblowing Policy (“Policy”) sets out avenues where legitimate concerns can be objectively investigated and addressed.
-Individuals should be able to raise concerns about illegal, unethical or questionable practices in confidence and without the risk of reprisal.
+Individuals should be able to raise concerns about illegal, unethical or questionable practices confidently and without the risk of reprisal.